chfoo/grebedb/README.md

 ## Tool

-A command-line tool to provide basic manipulation (such as import, export) and debugging is available.
+For a command-line tool to provide basic manipulation (such as import, export) and debugging, see [grebedb-tool](https://github.com/chfoo/grebedb/tree/main/src/tool).

-Run `cargo install grebedb-tool` to install the tool to `$HOME/.cargo/bin`, then run `grebedb-tool --help` to show program options.

 ## Contributing